whsu2s/aneurysm-detection-survey/README.md

 # Aneurysm Detection and Segmentation: A Survey
 This repository lists the papers of automated and semi-automated intracranial aneurysm detection and segmentation published before April 2024.
+Please see the [paper](https://doi.org/10.1016/j.media.2025.103493) for more details.

 <img src="img/pipeline.png" style="width:900px;"/>